 Credit to Capital:

-• Financial Analysis: We prepare entrepreneurs to connect with our network of lending partners for credit-building, business start-up, and expansion.
+• We prepare entrepreneurs to connect with our network of lending partners for credit-building, business start-up, and expansion.
+Financial partners include Local Development Corporations, SC Community Loan Fund, Community Banks and Credit Unions, and the SBA.

 • Loan Packaging: Through individualized business coaching we assist entrepreneurs to identify their best financing options and guide them through the application process.